Generic filters

 Outpatient Clinician and Group Facilitator

-Hunter Staylor (he/him) is a Supervisee in Social Work, working towards his Licensed Clinical Social Worker (LCSW) licensure.
+Hunter (he/him) is a Supervisee in Social Work, working towards his Licensed Clinical Social Worker (LCSW) licensure.
 He holds a Master’s Degree in Social Work from Norfolk State University.
 Mr. Staylor serves as an outpatient clinician for mental health and substance use services.
-Hunter provides individual and group counseling services to individuals, couples, and families of all ages and backgrounds.
+Hunter provides individual and group counseling services to individuals, couples, and families of all ages and backgrounds in person in our Ghent and Suffolk offices, as well as via telehealth.
 Mr. Staylor utilizes various therapy techniques such as Cognitive Behavioral Therapy, Person-Centered Approach, and Solution Focused Therapy to address treatment goals with clients.
-He specializes in substance use recovery, anger management, and co-parenting education.
-Hunter enjoys playing soccer and engaging in glass lamp work art.
+He specializes in substance use recovery, anger management, and co-parenting education and is working towards becoming trained in EMDR Therapy and Trauma-Focused CBT.
+When not at work, Hunter enjoys playing soccer and engaging in glass lamp work art.

 Lynette Johnson, MSW, Supervisee in Social Work